Questions and Answers

 for adult leagues and matches.

-classes and activities for adults take place at the Wychwood courts in
+and activities for adults take place at the Wychwood courts in order to

 Question 13: Why don’t you offer a rebate